Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Reference-Attributes.md

 ### Basic Simulation Attributes

-Simulation Attributes are attributes that the Initialize and Update Context will process in order to apply behavior to **simulated elements**, such as Particles or Particle Trails.
+The Initialize and Update Contexts use Simulation Attributes to apply behavior to **simulated elements** such as Particles or Particle Trails.

 | Name       | Type    | Description                                                  | Default Value                                     |
 | ---------- | ------- | ------------------------------------------------------------ | ---------- |